Skip to Content

 • Discriminatory practices in property evaluation.

-Who Need To Follow The Act?
+Who Needs to Follow The Act?

 In some cases, the following mentioned groups might be exempt from the following act: